 New Finnair Schengen Lounge Helsinki With Platinum Corner

-Finnair will shortly be opening a new Schengen lounge at Helsinki Airport (HEL), and it will even have a dedicated area for oneworld Emerald members.
-This sounds like a huge improvement over the current setup…
+Finnair has just opened a new Schengen lounge at Helsinki Airport (HEL), and it even has a dedicated area for oneworld Emerald members.
+This sounds like a huge improvement over the previous setup…

 Details of the new Finnair Lounge Helsinki Airport

-On July 9, 2024, Finnair will be opening its new lounge at Helsinki Airport.
-This lounge will be located in the Schengen area, which is primarily for short haul flights within the Schengen zone.
+As of July 9, 2024, Finnair has opened its new lounge at Helsinki Airport.
+This lounge is located in the Schengen area, which is primarily for short haul flights within the Schengen zone.
+Specifically, it’s near gate 21 (on the third floor), and it’s open daily from 5AM until 12AM.

-The new lounge will completely replace the old lounge, and follows the same palette and design introduced in the carrier’s non-Schengen lounges in 2019.
+The new lounge completely replaces the old lounge, and follows the same palette and design introduced in the carrier’s non-Schengen lounges in 2019.
 As it’s described, the lounge’s new design “captures the essence of the Nordics with wooden textures, soft forms, and warm colours.”

-In addition to all-new design, the lounge will also see capacity increase by around 50% compared to the previous facility, with the ability to accommodate up to 440 guests.
-The new lounge facility will be split into two areas:
+In addition to all-new design, the lounge is also seeing capacity increase by around 50% compared to the previous facility, with the ability to accommodate up to 440 guests.
+The new lounge facility is split into two areas:

-Exact details about the lounge remain to be seen, but each section should feature dedicated zones for dining, working, resting, and spending time with travel companions.
-There’s no mention of there being a sauna, unlike in the non-Schengen lounge area.
+Each section of the lounge features dedicated zones for dining, working, resting, and spending time with travel companions.
+Unfortunately there’s no sauna, though, unlike in the non-Schengen lounge area.

 Finnair Schengen Lounge Helsinki